-China adopted the Gregorian / Western calendar at the foundation of the Republic of China on 1st January 1912 but it took many years before the traditional Chinese calendar fell out of use.
+China adopted the Gregorian / Western calendar at the foundation of the Republic of China on 1st January 1912 but it took many years before the traditional Chinese calendar fell out of use and it is still used to fix the date for some festivals.
 Days of the month used to be given different names but are now expressed as numbers.

 Sounds like: you-eh.
 (4th tone)

 The character is derived from the shape of the crescent moon

 on its side.
 The Chinese character for month is named after moon

 just as in English and all other cultures as a month is the lunar cycle.
 It is the opposite to sun in the yin-yang